UD-CRPL/oaccvv_website/content/About/Members/_index.en.md

 This project is funded by OpenACC.
 We are very grateful to OpenACC for their continued support.

 ## Major Contributors
-Continuous developers and maintainers of this project (Past and present)
+Continuous developers and maintainers of this project

+Current:
 * Aaron Jarmusch
+* Aaron Liu
+* Vaidhyanathan Ravichandran
+* Christian Munley
+* Daniel Horta
+* Sunita Chandrasekaran

+Past:
 * Kyle Friedline
-* Sunita Chandrasekaran

 ## Organizations